Efficient time-series prediction on NISQ devices via time-delayed quantum extreme learning machine

 A standard benchmark for testing both the nonlinearity and memory capacity of a reservoir is the NARMA10 time-series prediction task, which is defined as

 where $s_t$ is uniformly distributed in $[0,0.2]$.
 The time-step $t$ input-encoding we employ for the TD-QELM is defined as

 which follows the information processing capacity analysis of Kubota \cite{KUB21, DAM12}.
 Such delayed input encoding has been shown to significantly increase task performance in classical reservoir computing \cite{LIN24, PIC25, OWE25}.
 The target at time-step $t$ is given by $y_{t+1}$ according to \cref{eq:narma}.
-As a performance metric, we compute the signal Normalized Mean Squared Error (NMSE), as commonly used in quantum reservoir computing (QRC) \cite{NAK19}, where $\mathbf{y} = (y_1, \ldots, y_T)$ and $\mathbf{y}^{\mathrm{target}} = (y_1^{\mathrm{target}}, \ldots, y_T^{\mathrm{target}})$ denote the output and target signals, with $y_t^{\mathrm{target}} = y_{t+1}$ (\cref{eq:narma}), which is defined as
+As a performance metric, we compute the signal Normalized Mean Squared Error (NMSE), as commonly used in QRC \cite{NAK19}, where $\mathbf{y} = (y_1, \ldots, y_T)$ and $\mathbf{y}^{\mathrm{target}} = (y_1^{\mathrm{target}}, \ldots, y_T^{\mathrm{target}})$ denote the output and target signals.
+The NMSE is defined as

 For comparison, in machine learning one typically employs a variance-normalized error measure $ \mathrm{NMSE}_{\mathrm{var}} = {\sum_{t=1}^{T} (y_t - y_t^{\mathrm{target}})^2}/ {\sum_{t=1}^{T} \bigl(y_t - \mathbb{E}[\mathbf{y}]\bigr)^2}, $ where $ \mathbb{E}[\mathbf{y}] = {T}^{-1}\sum_{t=1}^{T} y_t $ denotes the expectation value of the target signal.
 The two errors are related as follows (see App.~\ref{app:error} for the derivation): $\mathrm{NMSE}_{\mathrm{var}} = \mathrm{NMSE} \left( 1 + \frac{\mathbb{E}[\mathbf{y}]^2}{\mathrm{var}[\mathbf{y}]} \right)$.